tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

     * `fileExtension`: The suggested extension to use when a file is saved on a client.
 Some platforms, such as iOS, require certain file types to be saved with an extension.
 The extension MUST be prefixed with a `.`. e.g. `.jpeg`.
 In some cases, such as the launchAsset, this field will be ignored in favor of a locally determined extension.
 If the field is omitted and there is no locally stipulated extension, the asset will be saved without an extension, e.g. `./filename` with no `.` at the end.
     A conforming client SHOULD prefix a file extension with a `.` if a file extension is not empty and missing the `.` prefix.
     * `url`: Location at which the file may be fetched.
-    * `signature`: MAY contain the signature of the asset to be used during the validation step of [code signing](#code-signing).
-Alternatively, the signature may be specified in an `expo-signature` response header on the asset request itself.
-The behavior of specifying both is undefined, but one or the other must be specified if the request for the manifest contained the `expo-expects-signature` header.
   * `metadata`: The metadata associated with an update.
 It is a string-valued dictionary.
 The server MAY send back anything it wishes to be used for filtering the updates.
 The metadata MUST pass the filter defined in the accompanying `expo-manifest-filters` header.
   * `extra`: For storage of optional "extra" information such as third-party configuration.
 For example, if the update is hosted on Expo Application Services (EAS), the EAS project ID may be included:
   ```typescript